 The labels above each bar show the "support ratio," which is the ratio of inactive members (members in pay status plus terminated vested members) to active members.
 This ratio has been generally increasing since 2001 for the Program.
 As this ratio grows, the cash flows (contributions less benefits and expenses) of a pension plan tend to become more negative.
-The more negative a plan's cash flows, the more sensitive, in terms of contribution volatility, the plan is to volatile investment markets.
+The more negative a plan's cash flows, the more sensitive the plan is to volatile investment markets, resulting in a higher likelihood of contribution volatility.